goerwin/keyremapper/notes.md

   - [x] rethink alghoritm to be more general so it can be used in any OS
   - [x] validate if keycode doesnt exist
   - [x] general Key (currentKey)
-  - [ ] better error log for debug/release
+  - [x] better error log for debug/release
-  - [ ] keybindings for toggling app and changing modes should be global from the system and not the app
   - [x] afterKeyUp in keypresses

 - Mac